zhaolab-pku/zhaolab-pku.github.io/content/authors/YimiaoZhang/_index.md

 She holds a Master of Biotechnology from the University of Queensland and a Bachelor of Arts in Biological Sciences from the University at Buffalo, U.S.

 Her research focuses on tumor three-dimensional digital imaging and computational modeling based on deep learning.
 She has extensive experience in tissue clearing, immunostaining, CRISPR, flow cytometry, molecular cloning, and bioimaging analysis.

-Yimiao has presented her work at several international conferences, including the China-Korea Forum on Ion Regulation and Advanced Biomedical Imaging (2025) and the ANZGOG Conference on Gynaecological Oncology (2024).